-This top 10 major DON’T in a hotel room is just one of the many ways to cut costs during your hotel stay!
+This is just one of the 10 ways to ruin your hotel room!

 2. DON'T Keep your Hotel Key by your Phone

 How many times have you went to swipe into your hotel room with your key card, only to have it denied.
 Annoying right?

 Come to find out, due to some scientific reasoning that is beyond the span of my knowledge, your cell phone can actually make your key card deactivate.
 Pretty annoying, like we’re in the 21st-century guys, come on!

 However, older key cards can also deactivate just because they are getting worn out, not because they are next to your cell phone.